mongodb-developer/liberate-data/README.md

 * Start the Mongodb Relational Migrator app - or click to reconnect [Migrator](http://127.0.0.1:8278/)
 * Click `Import project file` and select the project file: `./relational-migrator/liberate-data.relmig`
 * Inspect the Relational and MDB diagrams.
-Notice how the `Orders` collection uses the [Subset](https://www.mongodb.com/blog/post/building-with-patterns-the-subset-pattern) schema design pattern to store most frequently accessed data together.
+Notice how the `orders` collection uses the [Extended Reference](https://www.mongodb.com/blog/post/building-with-patterns-the-extended-reference-pattern) schema design pattern to store most frequently accessed data together.
-* The destination Orders collection should look like this:
+* The destination `orders` collection should look like this:
   * ![Orders collection mapping](./img/orders_mappings.jpg)
 * Perform the database migration
   - Start a Data Migration Job by clicking on the other top tab along side Mapping